rossetti/KSLBook/docs/03-Chapter3.md

 Confidence Interval [1.494972104789197, 1.5149717154355216]
 ```

-As we can see from the results, the desired half-width criteria of 0.01 was met based on 2045 macro replications.
+As we can see from the results, the desired half-width criteria of 0.01 was met based on 2047 macro replications.

-The KSL also provides a class called `MC1DIntegration` that is a subclass of `MCExperiment` which facilitates the evaluation of 1-dimensional integration as previously illustrated in Section \@ref(ssMC).
+The KSL also provides a class called `MC1DIntegration` that is a subclass of `MCExperiment` which facilitates the evaluation of 1-dimensional integrals as previously illustrated in Section \@ref(ssMC).
 For that situation a function and a sampling distribution can be provided.

  * Let $f(x)$ be the probability distribution for the random variable supplied by the sampler.
  * Let $g(x)$ be the function that needs to be integrated.